Nørre-Snede Municipality

 Until 1 January 2007 Nørre-Snede was a municipality (Danish, kommune) in the former Vejle County on the Jutland peninsula in central Denmark.
 The municipality covered an area of 254 km2, and had a total population of 7,266 (2005).
 Its last mayor was Uffe Henneberg, a member of the Venstre (Liberal Party) political party.
-The main town and the site of its municipal council is the town of Nørre Snede.
+The main town and the site of its municipal council was the town of Nørre Snede.